By Diana Hsieh

 Upcoming Radio ShowsPhilosophy in Action Radio broadcasts live over the internet on most Sunday mornings and Thursday evenings.
 Below are the episodes upcoming this week.
 I hope that you join us!
 More upcoming episodes can be found here: Episodes on Tap.

-I'll answer these questions on the live broadcast of Philosophy in Action Radio on Thursday morning, 15 May 2014.
+I'll chat about "Responsibility & Luck, Chapter Six" with listeners on the live broadcast of Philosophy in Action Radio on Thursday evening, 15 January 2015.

 Recent PodcastsThe podcasts of last week's radio shows are now available.
 Check out the full collection of past radio shows in the podcast archives, sorted by date or by topic.
 Be sure to subscribe to the podcast RSS feed too.

 4 January 2015: Q&A on Superstitious Rituals, Punishing Yourself, and More